 Techniques of Supervised Machine Learning algorithms include linear and logistic regression, multi-class classification, Decision Trees and support vector machines.
 Supervised learning requires that the data used to train the algorithm is already labeled with correct answers.
 For example, a classification algorithm will learn to identify animals after being trained on a dataset of images that are properly labeled with the species of the animal and some identifying characteristics.

 Supervised learning problems can be further grouped into Regression and Classification problems.
 Both problems have as goal the construction of a succinct model that can predict the value of the dependent attribute from the attribute variables.
 The difference between the two tasks is the fact that the dependent attribute is numerical for regression and categorical for classification.

 A regression problem is when the output variable is a real or continuous value, such as “salary” or “weight”.
 Many different models can be used, the simplest is the linear regression.
 It tries to fit data with the best hyper-plane which goes through the points.

 Types of Regression Models:

 Which of the following is a regression task?

 - Predicting whether stock price of a company will increase tomorrow

 - Predicting whether a document is related to sighting of UFOs?

-Solution : Predicting age of a person (because it is a real value, predicting nationality is categorical, whether stock price will increase is discreet-yes/no answer, predicting whether a document is related to UFO is again discreet- a yes/no answer).
+Solution : Predicting age of a person (because it is a real value, predicting nationality is categorical, whether stock price will increase is discrete-yes/no answer, predicting whether a document is related to UFO is again discrete- a yes/no answer).

 Let’s take an example of linear regression.
 We have a Housing data set and we want to predict the price of the house.
 Following is the python code for it.